 Bursaries are primarily based upon financial need.
 Eligibility criteria and application requirements vary by award.
 To qualify for any of the bursaries listed you must apply for the UM General Bursary application through Aurora in addition to any individual applications that may be required for specific awards.
 Please be sure to read the details of each bursary carefully before applying.

-The deadline to submit the University of Manitoba Bursary Application to Financial Aid and Awards Bursaries in October 1.
-See Financial Aid and Awards Bursaries for more information.
+The deadline to submit the University of Manitoba Bursary Application to Financial Aid and Awards Bursaries is October 1.
+For more information visit the UM Financial Aid and Awards page.

 Bursaries are listed by area of study.